SURGroup/UQpy/docs/source/scientific_machine_learning/index.rst

 Consistent with Pytorch's architecture, those classes and their subclasses primarily organize and store tensors and parameters.
 The bulk of the computation is done by the methods in the ``functional`` folder.
-For example, the ``SpectralConv1d`` class is used to define a spectral convolution in a neural network, but hands off the actual Fourier transform and other calculations to ``funtional.spectral_conv1d``.
+For example, the ``GaussianKullbackLeiblerDivergence`` class is used to define the divergence for a Bayesian neural network, but hands off the actual divergence computation ``functional.gaussian_kullback_leibler_divergence``.

 To prevent naming conflicts with the common torch imports, we recommend importing this module as the following.